Kalindro/cyber-oasis-project-reborn-depreciated/README.md

 last N candles, save/load option), exchange pairs list, changing leverage.
 Original CCXT methods are accessible with Exchange.exchange_client.
-- scripts.market_performers.market_performers.py - Outputs an excel file with few metrics that can help analyze the top performing coins
+- scripts.market_performers.market_performers.py - Outputs an excel file with few metrics that can help analyze the top performing coins.
-- Many old utilities are depreciated due to core change in handling history data, they will become usable again
+- Many old utilities are depreciated due to my core change in approach of handling history data, they will become usable again.